Holt/Smithson Foundation Friday Films — "Utah Sequences" on April 3, 2020

 Holt artworks in "All Light: Light and Space yesterday and today" at Kunsthalle Bielefeld

 Light was a constant source of fascination for Nancy Holt throughout her four decades of artmaking.
 Whether drawn from the stars or powered by electricity, she approached light as a phenomenon, an idea, and a material in itself.
-Three of her pivotal works investigating the perceptual qualities of light are featured in All Light: Light and Space yesterday and today, opening on Friday, November 14, 2025 at Kunsthalle Bielefeld in Germany, and on view through March 1, 2026.
+Three of her pivotal works investigating the perceptual qualities of light are featured in the exhibition "All Light: Light and Space yesterday and today" at Kunsthalle Bielefeld, Germany.

 Casting a Glance: Dancing with Smithson

 In 1968 Robert Smithson declared: “A great artist can make art by simply casting a glance.”
-"Casting a Glance: Dancing with Smithson" at Marian Goodman Gallery Los Angeles takes him at his word and invites eighteen artists to join Smithson on the floor as partners who resist, improvise, and extend the rhythm of his thinking.
+On show until January 20, "Casting a Glance: Dancing with Smithson" at Marian Goodman Gallery Los Angeles takes him at his word and invites eighteen artists to join Smithson on the floor as partners who resist, improvise, and extend the rhythm of his thinking.

-Holt's "Locators with Loci" on view in "Minimal" at the Bourse de Commerce
+Holt's "Locators with Loci" in "Minimal" at the Bourse de Commerce

-Nancy Holt's 1972 sculpture Locators with Loci is on view in the exhibition Minimal at the Bourse de Commerce, Paris on show through January 18, 2026.
-Curated by Jessica Morgan, Director of Dia Art Foundation, the exhibition traces the diversity of this Minimal Art since the 1960s through over a hundred works by some forty international artists, many from the Pinault Collection.
+Nancy Holt's 1972 sculpture "Locators with Loci" were on view in the exhibition "Minimal" at the Bourse de Commerce, Paris between October 8, 2025 and January 18, 2026.
+Curated by Jessica Morgan, Director of Dia Art Foundation, the exhibition traced the scope Minimal Arr through over a hundred works by some forty international artists.